Esri/arcgis-maps-sdk-toolkit-qt/augmentedreality/README.md

 The AR toolkit components include the `ArcGISArView` class, a subclass of `QQuickItem`, which contains the functionality your app needs to display an AR experience. `ArcGISArView` uses ARKit (iOS) or
-ARCore (Android) augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's `SceneView` class.
+ARCore (Android) augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the `SceneView` class.
 The `ArcGISArView` class is responsible for starting and managing an ARKit or ARCore session. `ArcGISArView` also uses a `LocationDataSource` class for getting an initial GPS location when GPS tracking is required.